Albert Bierstadt: Posthumous reception

 Interest in Bierstadt's work was renewed in the 1960s with the exhibition of his small oil studies.
 Modern opinions of Bierstadt have been divided.
 Some critics have regarded his work as gaudy, oversized, extravagant champions of Manifest Destiny.
 Others have noted that his landscapes helped create support for the conservation movement and the establishment of Yellowstone National Park.
 His work has been placed in a favorable context, as stated in 1987:

-On the other hand, his work has been also been criticized as largely an imaginary depiction of nature, and even "soulless" in its execution.
+On the other hand, his work has also been criticized as largely an imaginary depiction of nature, and even "soulless" in its execution.